-Great Yarmouth has a diverse population, and there are currently around 200 pupils at the academy who have English as an additional language - around a quarter of our students.
+Great Yarmouth has a diverse population, and there are currently around 300 pupils at the academy who have English as an Additional Language - around a third of our students.

-Between them they speak more than a dozen languages, with the Portuguese, Lithuanian, and Slovakian among the most popular.
+Between them, they speak seventeen languages, with Portuguese, Lithuanian, Romanian and Slovakian among the most commonly spoken.

 Pupils with English as an Additional Language are fully integrated into mainstream lessons.
 However, their complete integration in school is only achieved after a gradual process is followed, including:

 (1) being supported by a “buddy” who speaks their home language and is proficient in English